Losses for Companies and Groups

 Can an overseas company surrender losses to a UK company

-Normally the surrendering company and claimant company must both be UK based – either by being resident in the UK, or by carrying on a trade through a permanent establishment in the UK.
-In limited circumstances non-UK resident companies based in, or carrying on a trade in, a European Economic Area territory can surrender group relief to a UK company.
-See “Cross-border group relief claim” below.
+Normally the surrendering company and claimant company must both be UK based – either by being resident in the UK, or by carrying on a trade through a permanent establishment in the UK,or UK companies under one non-resident parent.
+In limited circumstances non-UK resident companies based in, or carrying on a trade in, a European Economic Area (EEA) territory can surrender group relief to a UK company.
+See “Cross-border group relief claim” below & the Marks & Spencer Case.

 If an irrevocable election to exclude overseas PE of a UK company was made, then loses of that PE cannot be relieved.

 Group loss relief Time limits and process for claims

 The claimant company claims group relief on its company tax return.
 Claims can usually be made up to two years after the end of the accounting period.